nyu-popl-fa23/hw09-sol/README.md

 ## Homework 9

-The deadline for Homework 9 is Wednesday, November 22, 8pm.
-The late submission deadline is Tuesday, November 28, 4pm.
+The deadline for Homework 9 is ~Wednesday, November 22~ Monday, November 27, 8pm.
+The late submission deadline is ~Tuesday, November 28~ Thursday, November 30, 4pm.

 Refer to the homework handout [`hw09.pdf`](hw09.pdf) for details about the assignment.
 This file provides some information to help you get started with setting up your development environment for the homework assignments.